 About the wine:

 A magnificent bouquet, very floral and expressive, typical of Margaux—with notes of dark chocolate and licorice.
-A smooth and lively palate, marked by great approachability and undeniable charm, lively and supple, without excessive acidity, very refined, with a delicate purity of fruit in the mid-palate—blueberries and cherries—against a salty and mineral backdrop.
-Aging will round it out and bring greater integration, but it is already a great pleasure to drink.
+The palate is smooth and lively, marked by great approachability and undeniable charm; it’s lively and supple, without excessive acidity, very refined, with a delicate purity of fruit on the mid-palate—blueberries and cherries—against a salty, mineral backdrop.
+Aging will round it out and bring greater integration, but it’s already a great pleasure to drink.
 Good balance and a long finish!
-4% Petit Verdot completes the blend.
+4% Petit Verdot rounds out the blend.
 Aged in 35% new oak barrels.
 2029–2039

 Guide Hachette des vins